 Mobs are living beings that can communicate with players or other mobs and are impacted by physics.
 By falling, being attacked by a player or another mob, falling into the void, etc., all mobs can be affected, and some of them can also drown or catch fire.

-Types of Mobs
+Types of Mobs in Minecraft

 Mobs can be categorized into three types of behavior: passive, neutral, and hostile.
 In reaction to certain conditions, some mobs may change their behavior, like pandas when they are threatened.
 When killed, mobs usually drop items and experience points, with aggressive and "boss" mobs preferring to drop rarer and higher-quality items, as well as slightly more experience.